adamluckydo/ontology/1_Introduction/Introduction.md

 So again, why?
 And more importantly, what's to be done?

-This may be obvious to some people, but not to others, so: Everyone is different and has a different mountain to climb, so no advice is universal.
+This may be obvious to some people, but not to others, so: Everyone is different and everyone has different mountains to climb, so no advice is universal.

 But I can say: My mountain is fear.
 And that fear has blocked me from feeling love, which is the _real_ precursor to happiness.

-Love for yourself helps you to make non-coercive healthy choices (as opposed to, say, following a diet or working out because you feel like you have to look a certain way in order to be loved), love for other people is what makes relationships close, and love for the world is the fuel for doing meaningful work.
+Loving yourself naturally leads to non-coercive healthy choices, love for other people is what makes relationships close, and love for the world is the fuel for doing meaningful work.

-So the upcoming series of posts, while originally advertised to be about Buddhism, ontology, or some other technical topic, can also be read as a documentary of surveying the internal battlefield of fear and love.
+So this series of posts, while originally planned to be a survey of Buddhism and ontology, can also be read as a documentary, surveying one man's internal battlefield of fear and love.

 ![Krishna speaks to Arjuna](gita.jpg)